center of Malmö

 Rådhuset, the old Town Hall at Stortorget.
 The Dutch Renaissance facade is from the 1860s.
 It is a free interpretion of the original facade by the

 Stortorget with the temporary ferris wheel, that were put on place winter 2009.
 It is 40m high and of the same model as many new ferris wheels in European cities.

 The renovation of Stortorget with the statue of Karl X Gustav and the Christmas tree.
 To the right is Hotel Kramer.

-The ferris wheel mirroring in a historic building.
+Residenset, the residence building to the Town Hall.
+The temporary ferris wheel mirroring in a historic building.